ultimatelite/ReSinauConsole/README.md

 # How can I set my own question router?
 By default, the release JAR uses the one that ReSinau provides, but, if you decide to compile from source, you can change the `QUESTION_ROUTER` in the `RSConstants.java` file.

+# License
+This project has a [permissive](https://www.dictionary.com/browse/permissive) license, it is under the terms of MIT License.
+Read more on LICENSE file.

 # Available Languages?
 Currently, the interface uses the informal Indonesia setting.